Misk77/plurasight-docker-CI/readme.md

+Need to be fixed for new CircleCI v2 this course and repo are old and outdated, imo.
+\M

 # Test app for Pluralsight course

 This is a quick and dirty test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub for a Pluralsight video training course..